calirave/project1/README.md

 ## File Structure Explanation:
 (In order of workflow)
-- Data Manipulation: Directory containing all code & data.
+- Data Manipulation: Directory containing all code & data
-  - Data Retrieval Code: API calls and other code used specifically to retrieve raw data.
+  - Data Retrieval: API calls and other code used specifically to retrieve raw data
-  - Raw Data: Most base form of data, before being cleaned or manipulated.
+  - Raw Data: Most base form of data, before being cleaned or manipulated
-  - Data Cleaning Code: Code focusing on cleaning up and manipulating the data, then using that data to create visualizations.
+  - Data Cleaning and Manipulation: Code focusing on cleaning up and manipulating the data, then using that data to create visualizations
   - Cleaned Data: Final, clean datasets used for the creation of visualizations
-- Analysis: Directory containing our findings and visuals created from the cleaned data.
+- Analysis: Directory containing our findings and visuals created from the cleaned data
-  - Visualizations: Visuals created from cleaned data.
+  - Visualizations: Visuals created from cleaned data
-  - Analysis & Presentation: Final write-up and slide presentation analyzing the factors investigated.
+  - Analysis & Presentation: Final write-up and slide presentation analyzing the factors investigated
 - project_proposal.md: Initial proposal for the project.

 ## Final Data Points:
 - Movie ID: The movie's unique identifier on themoviedb.org